Mixture of Horizons in Action Chunking: Introduction

 Moreover, MoH naturally enables a dynamic inference scheme via \textit{cross-horizon consensus}.
 At each timestep, the model outputs horizon-wise predictions together with their mixture.
 We treat each horizon as a voter and identify actions that receive consistent support across horizons, forming a self-truncating executable chunk while deferring uncertain actions to the next replanning iteration.
-We demonstrate that this dynamic inference mechanism via cross-horizon consensus improves both execution stability and inference-time efficiency, e.g., even at 2.5× throughput, $\pi_{0.5}$ with MoH still surpasses the performance of the baseline $\pi_{0.5}$~\cite{shi2025hi}.
+We demonstrate that this dynamic inference mechanism via cross-horizon consensus improves both execution stability and inference-time efficiency, e.g., even at 2.5× throughput, $\pi_{0.5}$ with MoH still surpasses the performance of the baseline $\pi_{0.5}$.

-We evaluate MoH on flow-based models ($\pi_0$~\cite{black2024pi_0} and $\pi_{0.5}$~\cite{shi2025hi}) and a one-step prediction model ($\pi_{\text{reg}}$~\cite{black2024pi_0}) across both simulation environments (LIBERO~\cite{liu2023libero}, RoboTwin2.0~\cite{chen2025robotwin2}) and real-world robotic tasks.
+We evaluate MoH on flow-based models ($\pi_0$~\cite{black2024pi_0}, $\pi_{0.5}$~\cite{shi2025hi} and StarVLA~\cite{starvla2025}) and a single-step prediction model ($\pi_{\text{reg}}$~\cite{black2024pi_0}) across multiple simulation environments and real-world robotic tasks.
 Across all settings, MoH yields consistent and substantial improvements.
-Remarkably, under the mixed-task training setting, $\pi_{0.5}$ with MoH achieves an average success rate of \textbf{99\%} on LIBERO after only $30k$ iterations, establishing a new state of the art.
-Additional ablations and visualizations validate each component of MoH.
+Remarkably, under the mixed-task training setting, $\pi_{0.5}$ with MoH achieves an average success rate of \textbf{99\%} on LIBERO~\cite{liu2023libero} after only $30k$ iterations, establishing a new state of the art.
+Additional ablations and visualizations validate the effectiveness of each component of MoH.

-Our contributions are threefold: \begin{enumerate} \item We present a systematic study of the action chunking horizon in VLAs, revealing a key trade-off between long-term foresight and short-term precision. \item We introduce Mixture of Horizons, a plug-and-play, low-overhead approach that alleviates the above trade-off and improves performance and generalization. \item We propose a dynamic inference scheme via cross-horizon consensus for more stable and faster execution. \end{enumerate}
+Our contributions are threefold: \begin{enumerate}[nosep] \item We present a systematic study of the single action chunking horizon in VLAs, revealing a key trade-off between long-term foresight and short-term precision. \item We introduce Mixture of Horizons, a plug-and-play, low-overhead approach that alleviates the above trade-off and improves performance and generalization. \item We propose a dynamic inference scheme via cross-horizon consensus for faster and more stable execution. \end{enumerate}